How to Combat Sugar Cravings & Achieve Your Health Goals

 Refined sugar and processed foods are full of empty calories, so you don’t feel full or satiated after eating them.

-If you feel a craving for sugar, why not have a piece of sweet fruit?
+If you feel a craving for sugar, why not have a piece of sweet whole fruit?

 The In Shape Mummy Health Shake is a superfood meal replacement shake designed specifically for breastfeeding and busy mums.
 It helps to tackle some of the leading causes of post-partum sugar cravings.